tipichris/YAPCache/README.md

 * YAPCache includes an experimental option to send the redirect to the client first and delay the slower work of updated the database until afterwards

-* A few minor bugs have been fixed
+* A few minor bugs have been fixed (ianbarber/Yourls-APC-Cache/#7, ianbarber/Yourls-APC-Cache/#9)

 ### Which one should you use?

 It's your choice.
-YAPCache has a few extra features.
+YAPCache has a few extra features—if you need these, use YAPCache.
 Yourls-APC-Cache is older and has been in use for several years longer.
+It is more tested (although not without bugs).
+YAPCache is based on this mature code, but it does include some substantial changes that as yet have had only limited testing in a production environment.